 “Hey,” I thought to myself.
 “At least I’m wearing form-fitting tights.”

 That too, has since changed.
-My career, I imagine, has played a part; New York as well;
+My career, I imagine, has played a part; New York/Colorado as well.

 But so has just simply rolling with the current of recovery.